AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-insight/sales-insight-for-non-native-salesforce-integrations.md

 ---
 unique-page-id: 45417125
-description: Sales Insight for Non-Native Salesforce Integrations - Marketo Docs - Product Documentation
+description: "[!DNL Sales Insight] for Non-Native [!DNL Salesforce] Integrations - Marketo Docs - Product Documentation"
-title: Sales Insight for Non-Native Salesforce Integrations
+title: "[!DNL Sales Insight] for Non-Native [!DNL Salesforce] Integrations"
 exl-id: a771ecdf-c610-44e4-9e93-7fdcc9d79f4b
 ---
-# Sales Insight for Non-Native Salesforce Integrations {#sales-insight-for-non-native-salesforce-integrations}
+# [!DNL Sales Insight] for Non-Native [!DNL Salesforce] Integrations {#sales-insight-for-non-native-salesforce-integrations}

-If your Adobe Marketo Engage account is connected to Salesforce through a customized or non-native integration, use this article to configure Sales Insight.
+If your Adobe Marketo Engage account is connected to [!DNL Salesforce] through a customized or non-native integration, use this article to configure [!DNL Sales Insight].

 >[!PREREQUISITES]
 >
 >* The “MSI Non-Native” feature enabled for your Marketo instance before you start setting up MSI (if it isn’t and you already purchased the feature, please contact [Marketo Support](https://nation.marketo.com/t5/support/ct-p/Support){target="_blank"} - if you have not yet purchased this feature, contact your Customer Success Manager).
->* A Salesforce account with [MSI Package set up](/help/marketo/product-docs/marketo-sales-insight/msi-for-salesforce/installation/install-marketo-sales-insight-package-in-salesforce-appexchange.md){target="_blank"}.
+>* A [!DNL Salesforce] account with [MSI Package set up](/help/marketo/product-docs/marketo-sales-insight/msi-for-salesforce/installation/install-marketo-sales-insight-package-in-salesforce-appexchange.md){target="_blank"}.
 >* Marketo REST API [successfully set up](https://developers.marketo.com/rest-api/){target="_blank"}.
 The exposed CRUD APIs will be the basis of performing the non-native sync.
 >* Read [this blog post](https://developers.marketo.com/blog/create-and-associate-leads-companies-and-opportunities-with-the-marketo-rest-api/){target="_blank"} in order to get an understanding of the object and relationships.
->* Set up Salesforce objects to display the 18 character case-insensitive globally unique identifier rather than the 15 character case-sensitive globally unique identifier.
+>* Set up [!DNL Salesforce] objects to display the 18 character case-insensitive globally unique identifier rather than the 15 character case-sensitive globally unique identifier.

 >[!NOTE]
 >